The symplectic arc algebra is formal: Milnor fibres

 preserves the hypersurface defining $A_1$ and fixes the real sphere $L$ pointwise.
 The involution naturally extends to the compactification $\bar{A}_k$, exchanging the two components of the compactification divisor $D_{\pm}$.
 We choose the push-offs $D_0' = \cup D'_{\pm}$ to be parallel copies of $D_{\pm}$ which are also exchanged by the involution $\iota$.
 We work with perturbations of the standard almost complex structure which make projection to $\bC$ holomorphic and which are also anti-equivariant with respect to $\iota$.

 Equivariant transversality is not problematic since no disc is fixed pointwise by $\iota$, cf. \cite[Proposition 5.13]{khovanov-seidel}.

 Lemma \ref{GWAkvanishes} implies that the 1-cochain $gw_{1}|_L$ is trivial, since the corresponding chain $\cup_p \pi^{-1}(\gamma_p)$ meets $L$ in a finite set (assuming that we choose the vanishing paths to be disjoint from the interior of the projection of $L$).
 The chain $\beta_0$ introduced after Hypothesis \ref{Hyp:GWvanishes} and occuring in Lemma \ref{Lem:order-zero-part-of-CO} is also trivial, since the divisor $D_0$ is everywhere non-singular and $D_0\cap D_0' = \emptyset$.
-Therefore, the Floer cocycle of Lemma \ref{Lem:order-zero-part-of-CO} is exactly the locus swept via evaluation at $1\in \partial \Delta$ by discs with two interior marked points, at $0$ and at a variable point on $(0,1) \subset \Delta \cap D_0'$.
+Therefore, the Floer cocycle of Lemma \ref{Lem:order-zero-part-of-CO} is exactly the locus swept via evaluation at $1\in \partial \Delta$ by discs with two interior marked points, one at $0$ constrained to lie in $D_0$ and the other at a variable point on $(0,1) \subset \Delta$ which is constrained to lie on $D_0'$.
 There are two such discs over every point of the matching path $\pi(L) \subset \bC$, coming from the two hemispheres of each fibre of $\pi$ lying over the matching path bound by the vanishing circle in that fibre.
 Each family of hemispheres gives rise to an oriented arc in $L$ between the two Lefschetz critical points in $L$.

 The $\iota$-invariance of $D_0, D_0'$ implies that the holomorphic discs in each fibre are exchanged up to conjugation by $\iota$.
 Therefore the two families of discs give rise to identical arcs between the same end-points (the intersections with critical points of $\bar{A}_1\rightarrow \bC$).
 Lemma \ref{lem:cancel} implies the arcs carry opposite orientations.
 The corresponding singular 1-chains therefore cancel identically, which implies the desired vanishing of the equivariant structure on $L$. \end{proof}